 There are special ones for homebrew kegs and others for the traditional quarter and half barrels, so check the type of connection you need.
 The cost of these new ranges from $150.00 to $1,000 for one that servers multiple beers.

 If you want you could also make one.
 They basically work like a wort chiller for homebrewing, by pumping the beer through a coil which is cooled by the surrounding ice water.
 The one downside to these is that they are labor-intensive to clean.

-These go by many different names now such as keg blanket, parka, cover, sheet, insulator, jacket, etc. They are priced very differently and depending on shipping and tax to you state range from $60.00 to $200.00.
-They are very handy and will keep the beer cold for a while but not recommend for use over a day.
+These go by many different names now such as keg blanket, parka, cover, sheet, insulator, jacket, etc. They are priced very differently and depending on shipping and tax to your state range from $60.00 to $200.00.
+They are very handy and will keep the beer cold for a while but are not recommended for use over a day.
 They are very easy to clean and maintain.
 Check out this one from Cool Brewing, which is sold on Amazon.

 Bringing the keg to the beach and keeping it cool